jedrichards/jedrichards/README.md

 - _2007 to 2008_ UCL, Distinction in Certificate of Higher Education in Astronomy
 - _2003 to 2004_ City University, Distinction in MSc Electronic Publishing
 - _1999 to 2003_ Sheffield University, 2:1 in Japanese Studies

-### Open source

-- [grunt-rsync](https://github.com/jedrichards/grunt-rsync) A Grunt task for accessing the file copying and syncing capabilities of the rsync command line utility
-- [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper) An async wrapper to the rsync command line utility for Node.js
-- Ongoing engagement with the community in various projects - see activity at [github.com/jedrichards](https://github.com/jedrichards)